Angmo-finance/angmo-finance.github.io/content/posts/cash-accounts.md

 - Insurance.
 The government often ensures that the failure of a bank or a company won't affect account holders (up to some limit).
 - Small interest.
 While hard cash only depreciates in value, cash accounts might keep up with the inflation.

-Let's first take a look at what type of cash accounts exist on the market, in the order from lower to higher risk.
+Let's first take a look at what types of cash accounts exist on the market, in the order from lower to higher risk.

 ### Types of cash accounts